LEARN

 Range:

-L.a. batavorum: Waigeu, W Papuan Islands, and NW New Guinea, east on north coast to Sepik River region, N Papua New Guinea, and on south coast to Setekwa River, Irian Jaya.
+L.a. batavorum: Waigeu, West Papuan islands, and northwestern New Guinea, east on north coast to Sepik River region, northern Papua New Guinea, and on the south coast to Setekwa River, West Papua.

-L.a. meeki: Fergusson, Goodenough, and Karkar Islands, Papua New Guinea, and E New Guinea, on north coast west to Sepik River region, and in southern lowlands west to Fly River region, and possibly into nearby Irian Jaya.
+L.a. meeki: Fergusson, Goodenough, and Karkar Islands, Papua New Guinea, and eastern New Guinea, on the north coast, west to the Sepik River region, and in the southern lowlands west to Fly River region.

 Habitat: